ACCTING 2503 - Accounting Information Systems II

 Learning & Teaching Activities

-Learning & Teaching ModesTeaching of Information Systems will be via face-to-face weekly lectures supported by problem-solving tutorials examining the materials covered in lectures.
+Learning & Teaching ModesTeaching of Accounting Information Systems will be via weekly lectures supported by problem-solving tutorials examining the materials covered in lectures.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.The University expects full-time students (i.e. those taking 12 units per semester) to devote a total of 48 hours per week to their studies.
 This means that for a three-unit course you are expected to commit approximately 9 hours of private study outside of your regular classes.
 Students in this course are expected to attend all lectures throughout the semester plus one tutorial class each week.